Ann Hutchinson Guest

 Ann Hutchinson Guest MBE (née Hutchinson; 3 November 1918 – 9 April 2022) was an American authority on dance notation and movement analysis, long based in the United Kingdom.
 She studied more than 80 dance notation systems and translated 20 to Labanotation.
 This gave her access to a number of dance works in their original version – such as Vaslav Nijinsky's L'Après-midi d'un Faune.
-Her extensive research, performing and teaching career led her to establish the Language of Dance approach to movement understanding.
+Her extensive research, performing, and teaching career led her to establish the "Language of Dance" approach to empower educators, artists, researchers, and other professionals in their study and use of Motif notation to engage and deepen movement understanding.

 Career

-Hutchinson Guest studied labanotation with Sigurd Leeder at Dartington Hall in England in the 1930s and trained in modern dance and ballet.
-In New York, she co-founded and directed the Dance Notation Bureau, danced on Broadway and taught at the Juilliard School.
+Hutchinson Guest studied Labanotation with Sigurd Leeder at Dartington Hall in England from 1936 to 1939 and trained in modern dance and ballet.
+In New York, she co-founded and directed the Dance Notation Bureau, danced on Broadway and taught at the Juilliard School, the High School of the Performing Arts, the Philadelphia Dance Academy, and the Royal Academy of Dance, where she created the Language of Dance Centre UK.

 Awards and honours

 For her contribution to dance research and education, Hutchinson Guest was awarded two honorary doctorates as well as many lifetime achievement awards.
 In 1997, she received the "Outstanding Contribution to Dance Research" award from the Congress on Research in Dance (CORD).
 In 1998, she was awarded a Guggenheim Fellowship for Dance Studies.

 In 2021, Hutchinson Guest was appointed an honorary Member of the Most Excellent Order of the British Empire (MBE) by Queen Elizabeth II.
 It was made substantive in 2022 shortly before her death, indicating she had taken British nationality.